 It is important that an entity recognise areas of their AM Plan and planning process that require future improvements to ensure effective asset management and informed decision making.
-The improvement plan generated from this AM Plan is shown in Table 8.2.
+The improvement plan generated from this AM Plan is shown in the table below.